 Personality tests show what kind of work environment the candidate will be able to work in best, whether a corporation with a rigid structure or a startup.
 However, if your opinions differ, it isn’t a reason to reject the candidate.
 They may need more time to adapt.

 For example, let’s say you are talking to a candidate for a managerial position in the digital marketing department.
-They have an impressive resume and a desire to improve.
+They have impressive resumes and a desire to improve.

 But the question arises, are they team players or loners?
 Will they be able to meet the social requirements for this position?
 Will they show leadership qualities when the whole team has deadlines?